Thank You for Keeping Me Alive!

 Little Survivor Gives Thanks

 Last December, Isabelle Ratcliff was just returning home for the holidays.
-The eight-year-old, Mustang girl had spent months in the hospital battling leukemia.
+The eight-year-old, Tuttle girl had spent months in the hospital battling leukemia.
 But as her strength began to return earlier this year, she and her mother took a very important outing.
 The two visited an Oklahoma City donor center to give thanks to donors giving blood.
 Isabelle wore her special shirt proclaiming, “I’m ALIVE Thanks To A Blood Donor.”

 “Seeing the donors brought back memories for Isabelle,” said Rebekah Ratcliff, mom.